FinEasyAi/Project-Details/README.md

 MomoTech
+#SPONSOR TRACK & HOTFOOT Ai CHALLENGE
+##We Have Used BackBoard Api for the chatbot preperation as they were the sponsor!

 We team MomoTech have built **FinEasy**.**FinEasy** is a financial analyzer project developed as part of DevSoc26, where we participated in the Hotfoot AI Challenge and successfully implemented both assigned tasks.
 The project focuses on building a modular, scalable AI-driven system with clear separation between frontend interfaces, backend services, audio processing, and data handling.

 The primary objective of the project is to analyze financial data through multiple interaction modes, including audio and text, while maintaining a robust pipeline that can be extended for real-world use cases.
 The architecture emphasizes clarity, independent service deployment, and smooth user flow from landing to analysis.